rackerlabs/rackspace-how-to/content/cloud-servers/how-to-install-a-lamp-stack-on-rhel-6-based-distributions.md

 product_url: cloud-servers
 ---

 This article provides instructions for installing a LAMP (Linux, Apache, MySQL, PHP) stack on your server.
 Linux (CentOS 6, Fedora 21, or Red Hat Enterprise Linux 6) is your operating system, and Apache is your web daemon, which serves information that is stored in your MySQL database through PHP scripting for your users.
-By the end of this article, you will have a fully operational LAMP server, ready to serve out multiple virtual hosts.
+This article shows you how to create a fully operational LAMP server, ready to serve out multiple virtual hosts.

 ### Prerequisites

--   Basic understanding of SSH.
+-   A basic understanding of Secure Shell (SSH).
--   Sudo/Admin access to your server.
+-   Sudo or admin access to your server.
 -   A Cloud Server with CentOS 6, Fedora 21, or Red Hat Enterprise Linux 6.

 ### Install the LAMP stack